benjaminwarner/codepath-flashcards/README.md

 - [ ] 1.
 A notification is shown if the card was created successfully
 - [x] 1.
 User can also enter multiple choice answers when creating a card
 - [ ] 1.
 App is further styled and customized

+### Unique User Stories

+1. The correct answer button is randomly selected when the user adds/edits a question

 ## Lab 1